zephyrproject-rtos/zephyr/tests/lib/mem_alloc/README.txt

 Description:

-This test verifies kernel access to the dynamic memory allocation funtions provided by standard C libraries supported in Zephyr:
+This test verifies kernel access to the dynamic memory allocation functions provided by standard C libraries supported in Zephyr:
 NEWLIB and MINIMAL_LIB.
 It is intended to catch issues in which a library is completely absent